rubenwardy/renewedtab_website/privacy_policy.md

 perform the extension's function, such as looking up locations and getting weather information.

 Error tracking is done using Sentry.io.
-You will be given anonymous unique identifiers to track you as a user, and your current session.
+You will be given an anonymous unique identifier to track your current session, and your IP address will be used to track you as a user.
 When an error occurs, the app will automatically report the error traceback along with recent actions leading up to the crash.
+Any personal information is automatically stripped out.
 See [Sentry's privacy policy](https://sentry.io/privacy/).